 Sources of Thought

 The neural cascade describes the cumulative loss of fidelity across the Almost Gates.
-The increasing abstraction leads to a broadening of category matches since less detail is available for distinctions.

 Reasoning is accomplished with both deductive logic and by induction with similarity.